mmmuscus/Shadow-Functions-Engine/README.md

 #define FOVROWS 21
 #define FOVCOLS 35
 ```
-**Usage:** Theese define the dimensions of the FOV editors, and also the arrays that hold the information parsed from thoose editors.
+**Usage:** Theese define the dimensions of the [FOV editors](https://github.com/mmmuscus/Shadow-Functions-Engine/tree/master/FOVs), and also the arrays that hold the information parsed from thoose editors.

 **Notes:** Theese defines can be altered if someone wishes, but I dont think that is necessary.
 If however you are altering theese please be wary, you can accidentaly set their values to numbers that [could mess with the rendering of the newScreen array](#2212-the-whys-of-the-fov-editors-and-the-explanation-of-the-newscreen-and-newmenu-arrays), or theese values [could indirectly negatively affect the map of the world](#2231-how-to-use-the-map-editor).
 ### 3.1.3.
-WORLDCOLS and WORLDROWS
+WORLDROWS and WORLDCOLS
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp
 #define WORLDROWS 63
 #define WORLDCOLS 231
 ```
-**Usage:** Theese define the dimensions of the map editor, and also the newWorld array which holds the information parsed from said editor.
+**Usage:** Theese define the dimensions of the [map editor](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt), and also the newWorld array which holds the information parsed from said editor.

-**Notes:** Theese values can be altered freely, just make sure they are equal to the dimensions of the map editor file, if you want to parse the whole of that file.
+**Notes:** Theese values can be altered freely, just make sure they are equal to the dimensions of [the map editor file](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/maps/world.txt), if you want to parse the whole of that file.
 Also leave 19 cells on the top and bottom and 35 cells on each side of the map unenterable, the reason for this was explained in a note [here](#2231-how-to-use-the-map-editor).
 ### 3.1.4.
 SOLIDCOUNT and WALKABLECOUNT
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp